HOPLAB-LBP/animacy-perception/README.md

 # animacy-perception

+This is the code for the paper "A computational deep learning investigation of animacy perception in the human brain", currently in revision.

+The original code was developed by Stefanie Duyck and can be found [here](https://github.com/SDuyck/animacy-perception).

+## How to use:
+### Get the data
-All datafiles needed to run the training or statistical analyses can be found here: https://osf.io/7xcg9/
+All datafiles needed to run the training or statistical analyses can be found [here](https://osf.io/7xcg9/).

 *The .pth weight files consist of partial zip files, which need to be downloaded and put back together.